semuconsulting/pyrtcm/README.md

 ---
 ## <a name="gui">Graphical Client</a>

-A python/tkinter graphical GPS client which supports NMEA, UBX and RTCM3 protocols is available at:
+A python/tkinter graphical GPS client which supports NMEA, UBX, RTCM3, NTRIP and SPARTN protocols is available at:

 [https://github.com/semuconsulting/PyGPSClient](https://github.com/semuconsulting/PyGPSClient)